-This guide will tell you everything you need to know about our baths and how to go about choosing one, and give you an overview of the things you’ll need to consider before installing one.
+In this expert guide, we’ll explain everything you need to know about the different baths available at Victoria Plum, how to go about choosing one, as well as all the things you’ll need to consider before fitting one.

 Straight baths are the most common option for bathrooms, but also offer plenty of variety within the range.
 For example, double ended baths have taps fitted along one side of the bath, leaving both ends free for you to lean back and relax.

-The single ended straight bath, like the Kensington above, is one of the best options for most bathrooms, as they fit more compactly in the space.
+The single ended straight bath, like the Orchard Square edge bath above, is one of the best options for most bathrooms, as they fit more compactly in the space.
 This style of bath also gives you the option to add a shower

 For more in-depth information, see our straight bath buying guide.